pratyaksh52/sudoku-solver/README.md

-# A Sudoku Puzzle Solver
+# Sudoku Puzzle Solver
-A sudoku puzzle solver.
+A python script that solves any given sudoku puzzle.